-With a smile at the thought, the cold was a wake up reminder of what winter really is away from my home near Optics4Birding.
-At -10°C (14°F) in the day it could have been much worse but it was still a real change from the warm weather I’m used to in Southern California.
+With a smile at the thought, the cold was a wake-up reminder.
+This is what winter really is away from my home near Optics4Birding.
+At -10°C (14°F) in the day it could have still been much worse.
+Nonetheless, it wasn’t warm Southern California weather.
 In birding terms, I froze my tail off.
-As usual, the trip was primarily planned for the birds in Calgary but I am always busy enjoying and looking at all the wildlife (bars excluded), interacting with the people of the area and seeing new places.
+I planned the trip, primarily, to see the birds of Calgary.
+I am nevertheless always busy enjoying and looking at all the wildlife (bars excluded).
+Additionally, interacting with the people of the area and seeing new places.

-Scheduled to leave out of Los Angeles early Saturday morning 1/30/2016, I missed my flight and didn’t manage to get to Calgary until late Saturday afternoon.
+I was scheduled to leave out of Los Angeles early Saturday morning 1/30/2016.
+Unfortunately, I missed my flight and didn’t manage to get to Calgary until late Saturday afternoon.
 For a quick trip, this took essential time away from the 5-day exploration of the area.
-My stress was mitigated by the wonderfully friendly people of the region.
+The wonderfully friendly people of the region certainly helped to mitigate my stress.
 Looking west, heading towards the mountains promised to be a beautiful drive and experience.

-After getting a car and meeting up with a friend we headed west to spend a couple nights in Cochrane about 45 minutes from of the airport.
-This was a good place to make home for the next two nights while we explored the area along Grand Valley Road.
+After getting a car and meeting up with a friend, we headed west.
+We spend a couple nights in Cochrane about 45 minutes from of the airport.
+This was a convenient place to make home for the next two nights.
+We explored the area along Grand Valley Road the next two days.
 This road heads north from just west of Cochrane.
-Hawk Owls are often spotted along this stretch and it was an area where there had been recent reports.
+Regularly spotted Hawk Owls are along this stretch.
+There were also recent reports from this road.
 Historically Hawk Owls seem to frequent a belt along this road in the winter.
-There had also been sporadic reports of Great Gray Owl in some of the more wooded areas along the road that we had hoped for too.
-We did some preliminary scouting on Saturday but with minimal time didn’t manage to see much for wildlife other than the prevalent Black-billed Magpies.
+There had also been sporadic reports of Great Gray Owl.
+We had hoped to find one in the densely wooded areas along the road.
+We did some preliminary scouting on Saturday.
+Since we had minimal time we didn’t manage to see much for wildlife other than the prevalent Black-billed Magpies.

 Our second day was much more productive as we searched further along Grand Valley Road.
 About 45 minutes north-west along this road we came upon a group of birders who were looking at a nice Hawk Owl along the roadside.
 The area hosted a very large meadow that our owl was hunting.
 He certainly didn’t seem disturbed by the onlookers and kept a sharp eye on the adjacent meadow for potential prey from his perch atop a small pine tree.
 I had to wonder why he chose this location right along the roadside amongst several onlookers who had come to see the reported owl.
 Maybe he had hoped that some considerate onlooker might bring him a mouse to supplement his hunting.
 Sadly, a high percentage of the owls who have traveled out of their boreal habitats and come this far south in search of food will die of starvation.